sandtiger76/az-104-study-journey/README.md

 ## Assets & Scripts

-- Screenshots and diagrams are stored in the `[assets/]` folder, organized by topic.
+- Screenshots are stored in the [Screenshots](https://github.com/sandtiger76/az-104-study-journey/tree/master/assets/screenshots) folder.
-- CLI scripts used in each project are stored in the `[scripts]/` folder for automation and reuse.
+- Scripts used in each project are stored in the [Scripts](https://github.com/sandtiger76/az-104-study-journey/tree/master/scripts) folder for automation and reuse.

 ---